 To my precious parents, maternal uncles, my passed away grandparents, my little siblings and everyone I love...
-Thank you for always being there for me and for encouraging me to pursue my goals and dreams and for always inspiring me.
+Thank you for always being there for me and for encouraging me to pursue my goals and dreams.

 Special section for my chingudeul: You are the stars of my universe...